 Foot care — Since foot problems are common among diabetics, Medicare covers 80 percent of foot exams every six months for diabetics with diabetes-related nerve damage.
-They will also help pay for therapeutic shoes or inserts as long as your podiatrist prescribes them.
+They will also help pay for therapeutic shoes or inserts as long as your podiatrist or foot doctor prescribes them.

 Eye exams — Because diabetes increases the risks of getting glaucoma and diabetic retinopathy, 80 percent of dilated medical eye exams are covered each year, but eye refractions for glasses are not.

 For more information, see “Medicare’s Coverage of Diabetes Supplies & Services” online booklet at Medicare.gov/Pubs/pdf/11022-Medicare-Diabetes-Coverage.pdf.

 If you have a Medicare supplemental (Medigap) policy, it may pay some of the costs that Medicare doesn’t cover.
 Call your plan’s benefits administrator for more information.